Wizard (DC Comics): Fictional character biography

 The Wizard proceeded to form a new villainous organization known as the Crime Champions, which teamed up with their counterparts on Earth-1 to battle the Society and Justice League of America.
 The villains used a vibration device accidentally discovered by the Fiddler to escape to the other Earth after committing robberies.
 The Wizard escaped Green Lantern and Black Canary during a million-dollar robbery.
 He disguised himself as Doctor Alchemy using his magic and the rest of the Earth-2 criminals disguised themselves as the Earth-1 Crime Champions.
 He battled Superman and Green Arrow, and helped trap the J.L.A. in their headquarters with magic.
 On Earth-1 he battled Hawkman and Black Canary and was beaten again, before being finally defeated by Aquaman, Wonder Woman, and the Earth-2 Flash.
 Years later, he again reformed the Injustice Society which were temporarily victorious, enlisting the aid of extra-dimensional writer Cary Bates in killing several members of the J.S.A prior to their being revived.

 By the 1970s, Zard and the other Injustice Society members invaded the Justice Society headquarters, severely injured Hourman and staged a crime spree that spanned the globe.
 They were later apprehended.

 Soon, he and the Injustice Society members went to Earth-1 to recruit younger villains to fight the Justice Society.
 The Wizard went there with the Fiddler, but once on Earth-1 he unexpectedly found that his sorcerer's powers began to weaken.
 Apparently, the travel from Earth-2 to Earth-1 caused the effect; the reverse happened with the Phantom Lady, who gained intangibility power when she traveled from Earth-X to Earth-1.

-On Earth-1, the Wizard was recruited into Darkseid's Secret Society of Super Villains, which he later took over with other villains who revolted.
+On Earth-1, the Wizard joins Darkseid's Secret Society of Super Villains, which he later took over with other villains who revolted.
 The Wizard was later apprehended and sent to jail, where his powers largely faded.
 After escaping from prison, the Wizard reformed the Secret Society and tricked them into obtaining four magical relics: the Cloak of Invisibility, the Power Glove, the Power Stone, and the Dragon Box.
 Unable to control the Dragon Box, the members of the Society were captured, but the Wizard incorporated the remaining three items into his new costume.
 The Wizard led the Secret Society back to Earth-2 in a plot to capture the JSA, which was a success when they captured the Atom, Doctor Mid-Nite, and Mr. Terrific.
 The JSA were alerted and defeated them.